JosephAaron3/Data-Science-Job-Search/README.md

 ## Sample output
 ![Keyword frequency graph](/Frequency_plot2.png)

-As expected, this seems to follow a Pareto distribution
+As expected, this seems to follow a Pareto-like distribution

 472: SQL
 436: Python